They say…

 Exotic and spicy fruity hop flavours gave an impression of Turkish delight on the palate and there was a slightly protein-tinged egg yolk hint.
 A nice bittering finish with grapefruit and cracked pepper hop flavours and slightly floury malt left a pleasant impression.
 The cooler serving temperature of this pressurised beer was also welcome after sampling from several casks on stillage.

-Asked to choose only bottle conditioned beers for my tutored of beers at the Great British Beer Festival, I opted for Camden Town’s Wheat Beer as the ambassador for NW5.
+Asked to choose only bottle conditioned beers for my tutored of London beers at the Great British Beer Festival, I opted for ’s Wheat Beer as the ambassador for NW5.
 This is a proper unfiltered cloudy wheat beer, a heartfelt homage to the Bavarian Weissbier style with malted wheat, malted barley, noble hops and an authentic yeast.
 It’s on the darker side of the style with a fine off-white head, and a creamy, lightly phenolic aroma with emulsion paint notes.

-The palate is very spicy and quite complex with a classic tangibly citric and slightly sweaty wheat beer palate, hints of custard cream biscuit and orange and touch of clove.
+The palate is very spicy and quite complex with a classic tangibly citric and slightly sweaty wheat beer palate, hints of custard cream biscuit and and touch of clove.
 That clove becomes more evident in a big spicy finish with marmalade notes underpinned by a bready cereal slick.
-The quality and authenticity of the beer was very much appreciated by the audience at Court.
+The quality and authenticity of the beer was very much appreciated by the audience at Earls Court.

 Read more about these beers at ratebeer.com: